Dowell-Lab/Bidir_Counting_Analysis/README.md

 ## How it works?
 Nascent transcription occurs outside the bounds of gene annotations.
 Bidirectionals are often near genes and other bidirectionals, making capturing their transcription without capturing noise difficult.
 Therefore, this pipeline addresses these problems with the following solutions:
 1. Identify Gene TSS Bidirectionals:
-* Significance: Genes have bidirectionals at their 5' ends (often called PROMPTs).
+* **Significance**: Genes have bidirectionals at their 5' ends (often called PROMPTs).
 These have very different transcriptional patterns to enhancer bidirectionals and are technically part of the gene.
 Therefore, these bidirectionals should not be treated the same.
-* Solution: TSS bidirectionals (5' bidirectionals of genes) are identified by overlapping the bidirectionals with a small window (TSS_WIN=default=25bp) with a window around the TSS of genes (including putative) (tss_1kb_file).
+* **Solution**: TSS bidirectionals (5' bidirectionals of genes) are identified by overlapping the bidirectionals with a small window (TSS_WIN=default=25bp) with a window around the TSS of genes (including putative) (tss_1kb_file).
 TSS bidirectionals are assigned so that a single gene isoform only has one TSS bidirectional with the one whose midpoint is closest to the TSS used.
 Two gene isoforms are allowed to share the same TSS bidirectional if their TSS are within 50bp of each other.
 2. Address overlapping transcription from genes:
-* Significance: Transcription of genes continues downstream of their annotations and most enhancer bidirectionals are found within the introns of genes (whether the genes are transcribed or not).
+* **Significance**: Transcription of genes continues downstream of their annotations and most enhancer bidirectionals are found within the introns of genes (whether the genes are transcribed or not).
-* Solution: Genes considered transcribed (COUNT_LIMIT_GENES=70% isoform covered with reads) and 10kb downstream of them are overlapped with nonTSS bidirectionals.
+* **Solution**: Genes considered transcribed (COUNT_LIMIT_GENES=70% isoform covered with reads) and 10kb downstream of them are overlapped with nonTSS bidirectionals.
 TSS bidirectionals by requirement will overlap genes.
 Any nonTSS bidirectional overlapping gene transcription on one strand is counted according to its strand without convolution doubled.
 Any nonTSS bidirectional overlapping gene transcription on both strands is removed since deconvolution cannot confidently occur.
 3. Address overlapping transcription from bidirectionals with other bidirectionals:
-* Significance: Bidirectionals can often be close to one another so that a fixed region length captures multiple at once.
+* **Significance**: Bidirectionals can often be close to one another so that a fixed region length captures multiple at once.
 However, bidirectional transcript lengths can also widely vary.
-* Solution: Count_type=MU_COUNTS fixes this as described further in "More about Inputs and Outputs."
+* **Solution**: Count_type=MU_COUNTS fixes this as described further in "More about Inputs and Outputs."
 4. Address overlapping transcription from bidirectionals within genes:
-* Significance: Allen et al showed that differential gene expression analysis can be largely disrupted by counting capturing differences between bidirectionals within genes rather than the genes themselves.
+* **Significance**: Allen et al showed that differential gene expression analysis can be largely disrupted by counting capturing differences between bidirectionals within genes rather than the genes themselves.
-Solution: If get_fixed_genecounts=TRUE, the count regions of bidirectionals with reads > COUNT_LIMIT_BIDS after deconvolution are removed from gene regions over which to be counted.
+* **Solution**: If get_fixed_genecounts=TRUE, the count regions of bidirectionals with reads > COUNT_LIMIT_BIDS after deconvolution are removed from gene regions over which to be counted.

 ## More about Inputs and Outputs